bleroy/3d-junkyard/JoyKeyMX/readme.md

 #### Separate power

-To power LEDs through a single separate source, apply power to J3 and solder closed jumpers JP1 to JP7.
+To power LEDs through a single separate source, apply power to J3 and solder jumpers JP1 to JP7 closed.

 #### Use Atari connector power

-To power the LEDs through the Atari connector's 5V pin (pin 7), colder closed jumpers JP1 to JP7 as well as JP10.
+To power the LEDs through the Atari connector's 5V pin (pin 7), solder jumpers JP1 to JP7 as well as JP10 closed.
 Note that this connects pin 1 of J3 to J1 pin 7 and J2 pin 7.

 ### JP8 - Right button / paddle